Jazz G Mitchell tests positive for coronavirus

 All-Star center Rudy Gobert tested positive on Wednesday, and his diagnosis led to the NBA opting to suspend its season indefinitely.
 According to a report from ESPN's Adrian Wojnarowski, "Jazz players privately say that Rudy Gobert had been careless in the locker room touching other players and their belongings.
 Now a Jazz teammate has tested positive."

-Gobert, 27, was seen touching every reporter's microphone stationed at the podium at the end of a media session Monday that addressed, in part, the coronavirus.
+Gobert was seen touching every reporters' microphone stationed at the podium at the end of a media session Monday that addressed, in part, the coronavirus.
 His action was perceived to be done in a joking manner.
-Mitchell addressed his situation on Instagram.
+Gobert responded to the developments Thursday on Instagram.

+"I have gone through so many emotions since learning of my diagnosis ... mostly fear, anxiety, and embarrassment," he posted.
+"The first and most important thing is I would like to publicly apologize to the people that I may have endangered.
+At the time, I had no idea I was even infected.
+I was careless and make no excuse.
+I hope my story serves as a warning and causes everyone to take this seriously."
+Mitchell also addressed his situation on Instagram.

 "Thanks to everyone who has been reaching out since hearing the news about my positive test," he wrote.
 "We are learning more about the seriousness of this situation and hopefully people can continue to educate themselves and realize that they need to behave responsibly both for their own health and for the well being of those around them.
 "I appreciate the authorities in Oklahoma who were helpful with the testing process and everyone from the Utah Jazz who have been so supportive.
 I am going to keep following the advice of our medical staff and hope that we can all come together and be there for each other and our neighbors who need our help."